ErinTomorri/CNLC-MAPLE/README.md

-This repo holds the code for a mini social media website created for the 2023 CNLC Front end = React
+This repo holds the code for a mini social media website created for the 2023 CNLC

+Front end = React
 Server = Sanity

 Link = https://maple-fbla-cnlc.netlify.app/

+NPM install
+npm run dev